-After school, students are individually brought out and dismissed to their designated person.
+After school, students are brought outside to the lower parking lot and are dismissed to their vehicle once their teacher has made eye contact with a student's designated ride and has given him/her the OK to go.
 Students and vehicles are to abide by the direction of the safety officer.
 Preschool pickup is at the preschool door.